itod/threadutils/README.md

 ####Give

-The "giver" thread should call `-put:`, which will either:
+The *giver* thread should call `-put:`, which will either:

 * return immediately if the buffer currently contains 3 or fewer items.

 OR

-* if the buffer contains 4 items, the current "giver" thread will block until an item is extracted by another thread.
+* if the buffer contains 4 items, the current *giver* thread will block until an item is extracted by another thread.

 Example: